 - Human dimensions (a minimum of 6 credits): course topics include environmental resource economics, fisheries and wildlife law, bargaining and negotiations processes, ecological policy, environmental politics, ocean law, rights-based fisheries management, environmental sociology, mediation and arbitration, and society and natural resources.

-- Fisheries biology and ecology (a minimum of 6 credits): course topics include natural history of whales and whaling, aquaculture, ecological restoration, ecotoxicology, aquatic biological invasions, stream ecology, fishery biology, limnology, ecology and management of marine fishes.
+- Fisheries science and ecology (a minimum of 6 credits): course topics include natural history of whales and whaling, aquaculture, ecological restoration, ecotoxicology, aquatic biological invasions, stream ecology, fishery biology, limnology, ecology and management of marine fishes.

 - Plus, additional courses within the program as needed to complete the 18-credit requirement.
 Other courses may be substituted upon approval of the Certificate Director.